A Review of Diffusion-based Simulation-Based Inference: Foundations and Applications in Non-Ideal Data Scenarios: Survey of existing works

-SNPSE's training philosophy aligns with standard practice in sequential SBI~\cite{papamakarios_sequential_2019, lueckmann2019likelihoodfreeinferenceemulatornetworks, greenberg_automatic_2019, durkan_contrastive_2020, hermans_likelihood-free_2020} which notably presumes well-structured and complete data.
-Namely, SNPSE trains a conditional score network specifically for a target observation $\bfx_\text{o}$ rather than learning a global amortized posterior.
-A key innovation is the \emph{sequential} refinement of the proposal distribution; each iteration samples new parameters from the previously estimated posterior rather than from the prior.
-This adaptively concentrates simulations around regions of high posterior mass.

-While only applied in standard data contexts in this work, SNPSE offers potential for mitigating prior-data mismatch and improving performance under broad or mildly misspecified priors.
-In contrast to inference-time guidance methods such as PriorGuide~\cite{chang_inference-time_nodate} (cf.~section~\ref{sect:priorguide}), which adjust a pre-trained prior model only at sampling time, SNPSE integrates this adaptation directly into training.

-The authors additionally introduce truncated SNPSE (TSNPSE), extending truncated-prior strategies from normalizing-flow SNPE~\cite{deistler_truncated_2022}.
-This builds another link for comparison between diffusion models and normalizing flows for SBI.
-For TSNPSE, truncated proposals restrict sampling to parameter regions that remain consistent with the sequentially updated posteriors.
-They note, however, that large discrepancies between the truncated proposal and the true posterior can degrade performance, an intrinsic limitation of sequential refinement methods with ties to model misspecification challenges.
+Rather than learning a globally amortized posterior, SNPSE iteratively refines a proposal distribution toward a fixed observation, reducing simulation cost by adaptively concentrating simulations around regions of high posterior mass.
+This cost saving is due to sequential component; each iteration samples new parameters from the previously estimated posterior rather than from the prior.
+SNPSE avoids the normalization constraints and support mismatch issues of flow-based NPE, but sacrifices amortization and assumes complete, fixed-dimensional observations.

-Across benchmark tasks---including two-moons, Gaussian mixtures, and a real-world neuroscience application---SNPSE demonstrates competitive or superior accuracy to SNPE and SNLE.
-These results suggest that sequential posterior refinement can substantially improve robustness in standard, well-structured inference problems.
-However, the authors also report several practical challenges.
+Across benchmark tasks---including two-moons, Gaussian mixtures, and a real-world neuroscience application---SNPSE demonstrates competitive or superior accuracy to SNPE and SNLE.\ These results suggest that sequential posterior refinement can substantially improve robustness in standard, well-structured inference problems.

-For instance, the approach is restricted to a single target observation, and generalizing to multiple or high-dimensional observations is nontrivial, potentially contributing to typical problems that arise from misspecified data or irregular data.
-The method assumes fixed-size, complete input vectors ($\bfx \in \mathbb{R}^p$); no mechanisms are provided for missing, irregular, or function-valued data.
-Consistent with previously documented SBI behavior, coverage may be overconfident in real-world tasks, suggesting sensitivity to model misspecification not explicitly addressed by the method.
-Lastly, sequential stages increase computational cost, as each iteration requires retraining on newly simulated data.